 Success Coaching: Providing guidance on achieving success in the material world.
 I can help my buddies find the best approaches and perspectives to navigating life’s challenges, as well as answer their questions about why people behave in mysterious ways.
 Topics can include time management, employment, and relationships with people.

 Relationship Coaching: Providing guidance regarding specific partners in a relationship.
 Buddies can bring in relationship partners (e.g. lovers, parents, friends) and I can help to facilitate the resolution of the relationship issues and deepening their bonds.

 Personal Advocacy: Providing guidance on how to present their own point of view and situations.
 Buddies who have to explain their personal situation (especially regarding autism) to unfamiliar parties can obtain guidance on how to express themselves clearly and to the point.
 This can include different scenarios such as choosing who to disclose about autism as well as public speaking.

-I intend to do a soft-launch of this service first.
-After fine-tuning it, I will open up the service to the public.
-Fees will be a donation of any amount.
-If the event is an outing, I expect to be fully reimbursed for all my expenses including tickets and food.
+Note: If the event is an outing, I expect to be fully reimbursed for all my expenses including tickets and food.